-(1) furnish to the tribunal a copy of every support order asserted to be in effect in addition to the documents specified in this Section; (2) specify the order alleged to be the controlling order, if any; and (3) specify the amount of consolidated arrears, if any.
+(1) Furnish to the tribunal a copy of every support order asserted to be in effect in addition to the documents specified in this section; (2) Specify the order alleged to be the controlling order, if any; and (3) Specify the amount of consolidated arrears, if any.

 (e) A request for a determination of which is the controlling order may be filed separately or with a request for registration and enforcement or for registration and modification.
-The person requesting registration shall give notice of the request to each party whose rights may be affected by the determination. § 6-603.
-Effect of Registration for Enforcement.
+The person requesting registration shall give notice of the request to each party whose rights may be affected by the determination.

+§ 6-603.
+Effect of registration for enforcement.

-(a) A support order or income-withholding order issued in another state is registered when the order is filed in the registering tribunal of this State.
+(a) A support order or income-withholding order issued in another state or a foreign support order is registered when the order is filed in the registering tribunal of this State.

-(b) A registered order issued in another state is enforceable in the same manner and is subject to the same procedures as an order issued by a tribunal of this State.
+(b) A registered support order issued in another state or a foreign country is enforceable in the same manner and is subject to the same procedures as an order issued by a tribunal of this State.

-(c) Except as otherwise provided in this subchapter, a tribunal of this State shall recognize and enforce, but may not modify, a registered order if the issuing tribunal had jurisdiction.
+(c) Except as otherwise provided in this subchapter chapter, a tribunal of this State shall recognize and enforce, but may not modify, a registered support order if the issuing tribunal had jurisdiction. § 6-604.
+Choice of law.